yanconglin/ICP-Flow/README.md

 Update on 10-04: start working on code release. expect to release the code in the coming week.

+Let op: code release in process, not ready to use yet.

 ### Citation
 If you find our paper useful in your research, please consider citing:
 ```bash